 Food is an area in which most people easily overspend.
 I was eating out every day at work 5 days a week breakfast and lunch.
 And because I was fancy I had a latte with my bagel and shmear or soufflé depending on the day.
 I was easily spending over $50 a week on eating out and that’s being conservative.
 Now, I limit our grocery bill to $100 a week and prepare 95% of our meals at home.
 Along with the food budget, I shop at cheaper grocery stores like Aldi and Lidl opposed to a Wegmans.
 A $100 a week max for food means weekly meal planning and sticking to the list and budget that we set.
 I also prepare all of my daughter’s food since she’s at the puree and finger food stage.
 Not buying pre-made baby food decreases our food bill significantly.
 While we have room to eat out up to two times a week we try to limit ourselves because eating out as a family for 4 is not cheap!
 Fortunately, we enjoy cooking at home and staying on budget forces you to try new dishes you might not have otherwise considered.

-My son was already in daycare when I had my daughter so my husband and I agreed to keep our son enrolled and decided I would take care of our daughter full time.
+Childcare is something one cannot compromise, especially when it is your first baby.
+Finding the right daycare took a bit of research to learn more about the daycare surveillance, management style, and other safety systems.
+Anyway, my son was already in daycare when I had my daughter so my husband and I agreed to keep our son enrolled and decided I would take care of our daughter full time.
 This allowed my son to maintain the schedule he was already used to and allowed us to maintain paying only one daycare bill.
 While some people might think that a better option would be to have both kids at home to have no daycare bill, we considered our son’s development and my overall health and sanity.
 Having one child at home is a lot but having 2 would certainly be another story.
 Managing an infant and a toddler would be exhausting along with the regular house duties and responsibilities that come with maintaining a home and being a parent and wife.
 Fortunately, our daycare bill isn’t equivalent to another mortgage which really makes it a worthy expense.

 Sometimes you just have to go without.
 Sacrifice means you may not get to go to your weekly mani or standing blow out appointment.
 It means you pass on brunch with the girls, and drinks with the guys.
 This is definitely easier said than done but at the end of the day when you look at your financial picture, it might be for the best.
 In the meantime, check out some free activities in the area and have a bottle of wine at home.